 2. Compliance with the anti-discrimination rules set out in the French Labour Code:

-Article L122-45 of the Labor Code
+Article L122-45 of the French Labour Code

-Sections L121-6 of the Labour Code
+Article L121-6 of the French Labour Code

 3. Carrying out CV and reference checks